MTHFR is an important genetic “SNP”- a single nucleotide polymorphism (basically a tiny change in DNA).

 We do not offer supplement protocols based on genetic SNPS alone.
 As naturopathic doctors we include a comprehensive view of health, using clinical symptoms, lifestyle, and lab diagnostics as a guide.

 Genes are only potential and their expression varies in different people, and environments.

-Epigenetics is the study of he effect of environment and external factors on your genetics.
-For example, inflammation, infection, or toxicity can alter the way that a gene is expressed and cause significant individual variation in two people with the same genetic “SNP”
+Epigenetics is the study of how our environment affects the expression of our genes.
+For example, stress inflammation, infection, or toxicity can alter the way that a gene is expressed and cause significant individual variation in two people with the same genetic “SNP”

 Signs and symptoms provide crucial information and may point to problems with hormones, the gut,, inflammation, infections, sleep patterns, lifestyle factors, cortisol and other key areas involved in health concerns

 Naturopathic medicine focuses strongly on prevention, therefore we welcome not only patients with significant health concerns, but also many who simply want to manage health risks, and prevent disease.

 Dr. Fiona McCulloch has experience in nutrigenomics and epigenetics due to her undergraduate area of focus in biological sciences.
 During your initial appointment she will complete a comprehensive case and symptom review including a review of any existing labs.

 Based on her findings, targeted blood testing is often ordered to determine underlying causes and determine the best markers to track progress over time.
 These labs will be reviewed at the followup visit.
 We do not provide genetic testing due to regulations in our province but patients may independently order genetic labs to bring to the followup to review.